CS lives in an house that's being slowly converted into a rainforest by his rapidly-propagating plant collection.

 While I won't go so far as to say that talking to your plants is the same as talking to humans, I will stand by the claim that having a lot of plants is fantastic for reducing loneliness.
 Happy plants only exist because of their devoted parents, so the feeling of being needed and important is reinforced every time you see your Rainforest.
 Their subtle way of telling you they appreciate you doesn't come with a tail wag, but new growth is the plant equivalent of a purring cat, and has much the same effect on their parent.

 It feels a bit odd at first, but trust me, it helps more than you think.
-Give it a shot, don't worry if talking to your plants feels a little crazy (but worry a little if they respond...), and let your COVID Rainforest return your love by helping you through these challenging times.
+Give it a shot, don't worry if talking to your plants feels a little crazy (but worry a little if they respond...), and let your Houseplant Rainforest return your love by helping you through challenging times.